Omenia/robotframework_for_apis/README.md

 But as usual, we decided to challenge ourselves.

-One line should be enough for everyone:
+So one line should be enough, for everyone:

 ```robot
 *** Settings ***